aitos-io/BoAT-X-Framework/docs/en-us/BoAT_Overall_Design_en.md

 #### TEE support
-The design of BoAT should consider the support of TEE environment.For hardware with a TEE environment, BoAT should be able to put sensitive information in the TEE environment with a small amount of modification.To meet this goal, the wallet is designed to meet the following criteria:
+The design of BoAT should consider the support of TEE environment.
+For hardware with a TEE environment, BoAT should be able to put sensitive information in the TEE environment with a small amount of modification.
+To meet this goal, the wallet is designed to meet the following criteria:
 + Independent design of wallet-related data structure
 + Wallet related implementation independent design
 + Sensitive information related to the wallet is not reflected outside the wallet